 Similarities in Financial Services

-The financial services industry has many things in common with the taxi industry.
+The financial services sector has many things in common with the taxi industry.
 Some of the biggest similarities that financial services have with the taxi industry are:

 - legacy systems,